duncanhunter/refactoring-exercises-martin-fowler/notes.md

 - Intention over implementation
 - Abstract function first locally then deal with passing in the variables but first slide statement to have logic close to each other.

+## Naming conventions
+- enhanceXX
+- aXX for a single entity
+- renderXX for displaying
+- THINGFor ie amountFor(aperformance)

+## How to reduce args and improve intention
+- make data structure
+- enrich a known data structure
+- replace temp with query
+- slide statement into the funtion

 ## Top Ten Refactoriings